Simonlee711/Simon-A-Lee.github.io/_pages/about.md

 - Designing Evaluations and Benchmarks for AI Systems
 - Challenging Fallacies and Malpractices in Artificial Intelligence

 Outside of research, he likes to socialize, travel, and experience brand new things.
-Please do reach out if you have any inquiries regarding both personal and social life at *simonlee711 [at] g [dot] ucla [dot] edu*.
+Please do reach out if you have any inquiries regarding both personal and social at *simonlee711 [at] g [dot] ucla [dot] edu*.

        /\_/\
       ( o.o )  ~ Simon A. Lee